fvanevski/knowledge_agent/README.md

 ## Database

-The Knowledge Agent uses a PostgreSQL database to store the reports generated by the sub-agents.
+The Knowledge Agent uses a PostgreSQL database to store the reports generated by the sub-agents and to cache processed web content.
 The `db_utils.py` file contains the functions for creating the tables and interacting with the database.

-The database schema consists of a table for each agent's reports:
+The database schema consists of tables for each agent's reports and a central `documents` table:

 - `analyst_reports`
 - `researcher_reports`